 Pillgwenlly regeneration project

-Over the last four years, around £6 million has been spent in the area thanks to a programme led by Newport City Council with financial backing from the Welsh Government's European Regional Development Fund and the Targeted Match Fund.
+Around £6 million has been spent in the area thanks to a programme led by Newport City Council with financial backing from the Welsh Government's European Regional Development Fund and the Targeted Match Fund.

-The re-landscaped area is now a fitting home for the Merchant Navy memorial and the VEVJ memorial which was relocated from Commercial Street.
+Mariner's Green has been redesigned and is now a fitting home for the Merchant Navy memorial and the VEVJ memorial which was relocated from Commercial Street.

 The Pillgwenlly Community Learning Academy is based in the former Pill library and now provides vocational training opportunities for local residents.